test-bench/website/README.md

 - title: Simple
   details: >
-    The TestBench API is just four methods: assert, refute, context, and test.
+    The TestBench core API has just four methods.
 There's nothing hidden.
 There's no guessing, no monkey-patching, no configuration, and no complexity.
 It's just programming.

 - title: Principled
   details: >
     TestBench encourages clean test design that reflects fundamental principles.
-It has no superfluous syntax leading to cumbersome tests.
+It has no superfluous syntax that leads to cumbersome tests.
 It has no opinions, but makes no apologies.

 - title: It's Just Ruby
   details: >